EVENT TRANSCRIPT: The Future of Afghanistan

 Robert Clark 58:30

 No, I feel it’s very well put.
-But I’d very much like to share, hopefully, your your optimistic views on on the state of the Afghan security forces.
+But I’d very much like to share, hopefully, your optimistic views on the state of the Afghan security forces.
 Sincerely, I think the next few months are going to be incredibly telling.
-As to the role, obviously, the Taliban have, I think, personally that the the the the more powerful the Taliban will get they’ll get more fragmented and more, more fractured internal dimensions and internal politics within the Taliban is is well known to be a fracture of states anyways.
-So I think that that’s a very interesting point to almost some optimistic hopes.
-I, I believe we can we can conclude on.
+As to the role, obviously, the Taliban have, I think, personally that the more powerful the Taliban will get they’ll get more fragmented and more, more fractured internal dimensions and internal politics within the Taliban is well known to be a fracture of states anyways.
+So, I think that that’s a very interesting point to almost some optimistic hopes.
+I, I believe we can conclude on.

 Lynne O’Donnell 59:22

-Well I think we could all do with a bit of that, going forward with this situation.
+Well, I think we could all do with a bit of that, going forward with this situation.
 So again, thank you, and thank you to the rest of our speakers.
-And also particular thanks, like I mentioned earlier to the Afghanistan, US democratic peace and prosperity Council for helping us with this.
-So I’ll say thank you and goodbye to everyone who’s joined us.
+Also, particular thanks, like I mentioned earlier to the Afghanistan US democratic peace and prosperity Council for helping us with this.
+So, I’ll say thank you and goodbye to everyone who’s joined us.
 Thank you.